-Number of Listing a nd trading of restricted shares Name of shareholders holding restricted shares restricted shares Time for listing and trading Number of additional shares available for listing and trading Restriction conditions The People's Insurance Company (Group) of China Limited 174,651,600 174,651,600 PICC Property and Casualty Company Limited-traditional- common insurance product 948,000,000 948,000,000 Not transferable within 36 months from the day when the offering was finished (except PICC Life Insurance Company Limited-participating-personal insurance (participating) 474,000,000 January 7, 2016 474,000,000 otherwise required by the competent regulators on the PICC Life Insurance Company Limited-universal-personal insurance (universal) 474,000,000 474,000,000 lockup period) China National Tobacco Corporation 613,537,500 613,537,500 Not transferable within Shanghai Zheng Yang International Business Co., Ltd. 188,530,950 188,530,950 36 months from the day when the offering was finished Description for related relationship or a concert of shareholders Insurance Co ty and Casualty Company ompany Limited were subsid mpany (Group) of China Limite iaries of The People's
+Number of Listing a nd trading of restricted shares Name of shareholders holding restricted shares restricted shares Time for listing and trading Number of additional shares available for listing and trading Restriction conditions The People's Insurance Company (Group) of China Limited 174,651,600 174,651,600 PICC Property and Casualty Company Limited-traditional- common insurance product 948,000,000 948,000,000 Not transferable within 36 months from the day when the offering was finished (except PICC Life Insurance Company Limited-participating-personal insurance (participating) 474,000,000 January 7, 2016 474,000,000 otherwise required by the competent regulators on the lockup period) PICC Life Insurance Company Limited-universal-personal insurance (universal) 474,000,000 474,000,000 China National Tobacco Corporation 613,537,500 613,537,500 Not transferable within Shanghai Zheng Yang International Business Co., Ltd. 188,530,950 188,530,950 36 months from the day when the offering was finished Description for related relationship or acconcert of shareholders PICC Property and Casualty Company Limited and PICC Life Insurance Company Limited were subsidiaries of The People's Insurance Company (Group) of China Limited.